rickhg12hs/stratosphereips_project/profile/README.md

 ## Our Teaching

-Since 2017, we teach the Introduction to Security class at the Czceh Technical University in Prague.
+Since 2017, we have taught the _Introduction to Security_ class at the Czech Technical University in Prague.
 In 2024, this course was open to anyone in the world as a massive open online course (MOOC).
-Read more in our class website: https://cybersecurity.bsy.fel.cvut.cz
+Read more at our class website: https://cybersecurity.bsy.fel.cvut.cz

 ## Join our community